 - create a side dish with cooked or sprouted barley and chopped veggies

 - serve hot or cold in place of pasta or potatoes

-Now you have an excuse to make pancakes:) Buckwheat is another one of those seeds being called and used like a grain which can be used in place of rice or potatoes.
+Now you have an excuse to make pancakes:) Buckwheat is another one of those seeds being called and used like a grain that can be used in place of rice or potatoes.
 Buckwheat is gluten free and is rich in manganese and magnesium.

 Buckwheat meal suggestions:

 - you can make awesome pancakes